 Currently, Spice is detected using special urine tests which look for the synthetic substances typically used in various brands of the drug.
 The list includes:

 However, these tests are not part of any routine labs.
 Usually, a test for Spice will only be ordered if there’s some reason to suspect a person has used the drug.
 For example, if a soldier’s commanding officer found some evidence of the drug in his or her possession.
 Or if your employer or probation office specifically wants to know if you have been using “legal herb” as a marijuana substitute.

 Since so little is known about the synthetic cannabinoids that are in Spice, it’s not entirely clear just how long it stays in the human body.
 In fact, most of these chemicals have only been discovered and reproduced in the past few decades.

 However, we do know about the half life and detection times for THC in the body.
 For example, marijuana can be detected in the body for up to five weeks after the last time it was taken, so these synthetic cannabinoids may have a similar detection window.
 Additionally, laboratory testing websites claim to be able to test for Spice in urine for 2-3 days after use.
 And the duration of Spice in the system is about 3 days.
 How long Spice stays in the blood and hair, though, is less apparent.

 Positive drug testing for Spice

 If you test positive for Spice you could be arrested, as use of the drug is illegal across the United States.
-Or you could lose a job opportunity or be fired from a current position.
+Or you may lose a job opportunity or be fired from a current position.
 If you test positive for Spice and you’re an employee of the U.S. Military, you could lose your job.
-You could be demoted or dismissed entirely.
+You may even be demoted or dismissed entirely.

 Spice and drug test questions

 Do you still have questions about drug testing?
 Please leave your questions here.
 We try to respond to all queries with a personal and prompt reply.
 And feel free to let us know more about your experiences with Spice.
 We welcome all comments and feedback about Spice use here.